ZZZZzzzzac/numfi/docs/class.md

 y = numfi(np.zeros((3,3)),like=x)
 ```

-## numfi class properities
+## numfi class properties

 - `s, w, f, RoundingMethod, OverflowAction, FullPrecision`
-correspoding attributes in numfi object creation.
+Corresponding attributes in numfi object creation.
 See above for details.
-*Note: these properities are read only, creat new numfi object with new properities if you need change them*
+*Note: these properties are read only, creat new numfi object with new properties if you need change them*

 - `i`
 the integer bits of numfi object, `i = w - s - f`.